Sum1Solutions/template_openai/README.md

 # template_openai

- The core of an app to use OpenAI's Language Model API.
+The core code to use OpenAI's Language Model API.
 The code uses the OpenAI Python library and the dotenv package for environment variable management.

 ## Pre-requisites